Thachana/new-repo/readme.txt

 "This is megre from both branch"

-This is a new file
+This is a local file

 The peak era